petepetesch/Vanillastaticwebsite/readme.md

 USE GITHUB Desktop to launch VS.CODE and to update Github

 	1) Create REPO in Github
-	2) Use desktop to pull a repo
+	2) Use desktop to clone a repo from github URL
 	3) Use desktop tool to open in VS.CODE
 	4) Make changes  in VS.CODE then
 	5) Save & close VS.code